EastEriq/LAST_QHYccd/ImageAcquisition.md

   can lead to failure to acquire, but also to freezes or crashes.
 Mostly they require power cycling the camera to restore (which, as said above, may crash Matlab as well).
-  _Note -- there is an internal parameter `USBTRAFFIC` whose value could be tuned -- low values make live transfer fast but less stable with multiple cameras/poor cables._
+  _Note -- there is an internal parameter `USBTRAFFIC` whose value could be tuned -- the lower the value the faster the live transfer, but also less stable with multiple cameras/poor cables._